-The good alignment between the emitting and the receiving unit of the ESPE is necessary to obtain the correct behaviour of the light curtain.
-A good alignment avoid a not steady light curtain status (OSSDs flicker on \rightarrow off and vice versa) due to dust or vibration.
+The good alignment between the active and the passive unit of the ESPE is necessary to obtain the correct behaviour of the light curtain.
+A good alignment avoid a not steady light curtain status (OSSDs flicker on→off and vice versa) due to dust or vibration.

-The alignment is perfect if the optic axes of the first and the last emitting unit's beams coincide with the optic axes of the corresponding elements of the receiving unit.
+The alignment is perfect if the optic axes of the active unit's beams coincide with the optic axes of the corresponding mirrors on the passive unit.